ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 }
 ```

-Using the JWT debugger to decode the access token, returns the following JSON object:
+Using the JWT debugger to decode the ID token, returns the following JSON object:

 Header: